Breaking Down Async Problems

 tasks are strongly independent, I may have one event loop for each group of

-tasks, with the react
+tasks, with the react block running within a

 For example, I could have event loop for handling graphics updates and another